Broadleaf Microservices

 1. amount: This is equivalent to the payment amount in Broadleaf.
 It can be broken down to include totals for items, discounts, shipping, and taxes.

-2. custom_id: This is an external id which Broadleaf populates with the {cartId}-{currentTimestamp} by default.
+2. custom_id: This is an external id which Broadleaf populates with the {fulfillmentReference}-{currentTimestamp} by default.
 This is used by our system as the transaction reference id, which allows us to reference the transaction if we do not receive a response back from the payment gateway during transaction execution.

 3. items: The list of cart items for the order, populated by cart items on Broadleaf’s cart representation.